nprapps/nprapps.github.com/_posts/2019-09-27-heat-income.markdown

 Once I got back from Kentucky, it was time to really get at the heavy programming for the story.
 It was also, as luck would have it, less than a week before my wedding and honeymoon, which meant that our mapping intern Nick Underwood was bound by destiny to put in some major hours on this project.

 The pipeline I originally came up with — download the satellite images, put the census data on top of it and calculate a correlation score for each city – seemed like it would be relatively straightforward.
-But trouble came when we tried to scale it to the 100 largest U.S. cities, a number that we thought seemed manageable.
-Here were some of the roadblocks we hit, and how we dealt with them:
+But problems came when we tried to scale it to the 100 largest U.S. cities, a number that we thought seemed manageable ...

 ![clouds over baltimore](/img/baltimore-clouds.png)